jlucki/docker-php-dev-env/README.md

 ## Running the Container

-1. Download the files from this repo and copy them to your project directory
+1. Using composer: `composer create-project jlucki/docker-php-dev-env <project name>` or download the files from this repo and copy them to your project directory
-2. Run `docker-compose up` from the project directory
+3. Run `docker-compose up` from the project directory
-3. Visit `localhost` in your browser
+4. Visit `localhost` in your browser

 ## Setting up Xdebug in Your IDE